portsoc/cloud-api-nodejs-datastore/README.md

 1. clone the code
 2. `npm install`
 3. To test that it works: `DBTYPE=inmemory npm start`
    * it will be available on port 8080
 4. To deploy in App Engine
    1. change service name in `app.yaml`
+   2. change namespace in `api/db-datastore.js`
-  2. `gcloud app deploy`
+   3. `gcloud app deploy`

 ## Description